Marva Collins: Career highlights

-Due to the success of her teaching methods, it was reported that President Ronald Reagan wanted to nominate Collins to the position of Secretary of Education, but Collins took herself out of the running for the position.
+Due to the success of her teaching methods, it was reported that President Ronald Reagan wanted to nominate Collins to the position of United States Secretary of Education, but Collins took herself out of the running for the position.
 In 1983, Reagan cited Collins during an unveiling of a national program to combat adult illiteracy.
-She was also asked by president George H. W. Bush to become Secretary of Education, but she declined in favor of teaching one student at a time.
+She was also asked by president George Bush to become Secretary of Education, but she declined in favor of teaching one student at a time.
 In 1994, Prince featured Collins in his music video for "The Most Beautiful Girl in the World."
 He also donated $500,000 to the Westside Preparatory School Teacher Training Institute, which was created to teach Collins' teaching methodology.

 In 1996, Collins was hired to supervise three Chicago public schools that had been placed on probation.
 In 2004, Collins received a National Humanities Medal, among many awards for her teaching and efforts at school reform.
 During the 2006–07 school year, Collins' school charged $5,500 for tuition, and parents said the school did a much better job than the Chicago public school system, which budgeted $11,300 per student.
 The authorities complained that this was not enough.